mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/2-setup/README.md

+### Goal of this stage

+The gaol of this gitlab stage is to deploy OpenEBS components in OpenShift cluster and create the storage pools.

-## Test Cases in OpenEBS-Setup Stage
+### Test Cases in OpenEBS-Setup Stage

 The test cases in OpenEBS-Setup stage are as follows: